culturesofknowledge/site-front/readme.md

 `docker-compose up -d --build`

 ## Indexing
-You'll need some data to index, drop the data in to the  "data" folder:
+You'll need some data to index, drop the data in to the  "data" folder defined in the docker-compose file:
 - comment.csv
 - institution.csv
 - manifestation.csv